FlowFuse/website/src/handbook/development/how-we-work/staging.md

 our managed FlowFuse offering, with a separate domain.
 Staging URL and sign in details can be found in the Developer Vault in 1Password.

+## Deployment

+Any change to core product repositories triggers a series of GitHub Actions that results in staging being updated with the latest code.
+This can take up to 30 minutes to complete.

+The deploy action can be monitored [here](https://github.com/FlowFuse/helm/actions/workflows/flowforge-container.yml).

 ## AWS Account

-It uses a separate AWS account ending in ..9937
+It uses a separate AWS account ending in ..9937.

-Ben or ZJ can provision a user account for this account.

 The services are running in EU-West-1.

-## Nodes

-The staging environment uses one node running on a t2.small for the management app and a pair of t2.small nodes for the projects cluster. t2.small is the smallest instance that can be used with EKS.
+Access to the AWS account is restricted and not generally available.
+If you believe you have a need to access the AWS account, raise an issue in [CloudProject](https://github.com/FlowFuse/CloudProject) and assign to the CTO for review.

 ## Email

-Amazon SES is setup on staging however it is still running in sandbox mode which means only verified address & domains can RECEIVE emails from it, this is currently limited to flowforge.com email addresses and a small set of pre-approved disposable emails.
+Amazon SES is setup on staging however it is still running in sandbox mode which means only verified address & domains can RECEIVE emails from it, this is currently limited to flowfuse.com email addresses and a small set of pre-approved disposable emails.

-There is no intention to move this from sandbox as this helps to limit access to staging.

-If you need to use another email address with staging then you should verify the address through SES in the AWS Console.
+If you need to use another email address with staging then you should raise an issue in [CloudProject](https://github.com/FlowFuse/CloudProject) and assign to the CTO for review.

+If approved, the email will need to be added to the SES configuration in the AWS console.

 ### Test Email accounts